Squeezy Straw™ Is A Registered Trademark Of:

 Barton Group Inc. – A World Of Packaging Innovation

 Barton Group, Inc. (BGI) has been consulting on issues of packaging, supply chain management, and operations for over 20 years.
-In that time the firm has been retained by, and worked on projects for, many clients in the food industry including Dow Packaging, McDonald’s Corporation, McCormick & Co., KFC, Reckitt & Benckiser (The R.T.
-French Company Division), YUM!, Brand Aromatics and Tetra Pak.
+In that time the firm has been retained by, and worked on projects for, many clients in the food industry including Dow Packaging, McDonald’s Corporation, McCormick & Co., KFC, The R.T.
+French Company, YUM!, Brand Aromatics and Tetra Pak.

 Before establishing BGI Lew Barton was the founder and CEO of Sigma Quality Foods, a producer of single-service condiment packets and other liquid food products for the Foodservice industry.
 SQF supplied major chain operators including McDonald’s, Burger King, Hardee’s, KFC as well as distributors in the foodservice market.
 SQF was acquired by Sugar Foods Corp. in 1990.

-SQF also acted as a contract packager and in that role Barton produced products for companies such as Lipton, Campbell’s, Heinz, American Home Foods, Gorton’s of Gloucester, Morton Frozen Foods, Buitoni, General Foods, Domino Sugar, Heublein, French’s, and others.
+SQF also acted as a contract packager for companies such as Lipton, Campbell’s, Heinz, Gorton’s of Gloucester, Morton Frozen Foods, Buitoni, General Foods, Domino Sugar, Heublein and others.

-BGI also has produced FOODSERVICE related business conferences such as the RETORT & ASEPTIC FOOD PACKAGING Conference.
+Lew also has produced and managed Flexible Packaging related business conferences such as the RETORT & ASEPTIC FOOD PACKAGING Conference.

 Quick Stick™ Receipts